 Here’s my car full of wood after the lumber excursion to Lowes (ignore the concrete and the pipes – they are for an upcoming shade sail project):

-I did have to get some wood cut in the store.
+I did have to get some wood cut in the store for the picnic table.
 I ordered several 12 ft pieces of composite decking and I knew that wouldn’t fit in my car.

 So I had an employee cut them in half for me.
 Having the store cut your wood is convenient, but it’s not always worth it.

 Their cuts aren’t that accurate, and sometimes you have to wait a while to get help.

 Additionally, there seems to be a trend starting in stores to charge you for too many cuts.